rahul-gharat/dronahq-docs/docs/reference/connectors/google-cloud-storage.md

   <Thumbnail src="/img/reference/connectors/googlecloud/upload-config.jpeg" alt="Upload Configuration" />
 </figure>

-7. Add a suitable action name and specify the variable to capture the returned URL after the upload is complete.
    :::info NOTE
     The Media link accessibility may vary based on access rights.
 You can also consider using the GetPre-signed URL action for access.
     :::

-8. If desired, you can display the URL in a text control for better understanding and visibility of the uploaded file's location within the selected bucket.
+7. If desired, you can display the URL in a text control for better understanding and visibility of the uploaded file's location within the selected bucket.

 <figure>